GuySartorelli/local-dev/README.md

 ## Usage
 - Run `dev-tools list` to see available commands and usage.
 - Run `dev-tools help [command]` to get help information for the script or for a specific command.

-- Use `git-set-remotes` to automatically add remotes for silverstripe forks.
-  This will probably eventually be replaced with a dev-tools command.

 ### Shortcuts
 There are some (currently undocumented) shortcuts for common tasks such as running composer commands or dev/build.
 Check out `src/App/Application.php` to see what those are.